 OPLA Lifetime Achievement Award

-The OPLA Lifetime Achievement Award is presented to honour an individual who has
+The OPLA Lifetime Achievement Award is presented to honour an individual who has given lifelong service to the profession and has contributed significantly to the growth and innovation of public libraries in Ontario.

 Criteria/Eligibility